DUI Drugs

 How Does the Prosecutor Prove Marijuana DUI?

-In Georgia, in order to prosecute you for a DUI Drugs- Marijuana charge, the prosecutor must show you were less safe to drive form the pot you smoked before driving.
-This can be a challenge scientifically, as the state crime lab currently does not test for psychoactive ingredients in marijuana, but rather only for inactive metabolites.
-To put it simply, the state's lab results can only show that you used marijuana within a rather large window, not specifically during or around the time you were driving.
-As with other DUI drugs cases, the arresting cop will likely testify to any observations he noticed and attribute them to your marijuana use.
+As with other DUI drugs cases, the arresting cop will likely testify to any observations they noticed and attribute them to your marijuana use.
 Red eyes and reddening of the conjunctiva, a slow internal clock (evaluated with a Rhomberg style test), and slow speech or confused behavior are all rather common observations seen in DUI marijuana reports.
-We even read our fair share of reports describing the "green debris" seen on your tongue…
+We even read our fair share of reports describing the “green debris” seen on your tongue…

 Why is Blood Important in My DUI Drugs Case?